angdali97/angdali97.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D student in Economics at Texas A&M University.
-My research lies in the field of econometrics, with a particular emphasis on the partial identification in measurement error models.
+My research is in econometrics, where I develop theoretical methods to improve empirical analysis, with interests in measurement error models, factor models, and nonparametric kernel methods.